How to stay warm in winter? Here are survival tips to keep your home warm without the need for electric power.

 Stay Warm with the Power of the Environment

-Warm heat can also be generated using water heated by the sun.
-Solar heaters work.
-Allowing the sun to heat water in dark piping can heat the liquid to bath temperatures or hotter.
+Allowing the sun to heat water in the dark piping can heat the liquid to bath temperatures or hotter.
 The water from this solar collector can then be pumped through convection radiators that emit heat out into rooms and into hot water tanks for showers and baths.

-Other homeowners install storm windows and storm doors to keep the cold out.
+Other homeowners install storm windows and storm doors for keeping warm and the cold out.
 And they upgrade the insulation in their attics and walls.
 I don’t think you can ever over-insulate.

 - Shut doors to all rooms that are not being used or needed.

-- Create zone within a zone.
+- Create a zone within a zone.
 Cover your sleeping area with insulated fabric.

 - Place draft stoppers at the base of all exterior doors.